Last updated: May 2026

 Nutritional & Feeding Profile: Sporting Group

-As a member of the AKC Sporting group, the German Longhaired Pointer exhibits specialized physical traits and behavior patterns that directly impact their metabolic requirements and ideal feeding protocols.
+As a member of the AKC Sporting group, the German Longhaired Pointer has unique traits.
+These traits directly impact their metabolic requirements and feeding protocols.

 🍖 Muscle Recovery, Joint Protection & Steady Energy